JuliaCI/PackageEvaluator.jl/README.md

 ### More information

-PackageEvaluator, as a module, exports two functions:
+PackageEvaluator, as a module, exports three functions:

 * `evalPkg(pkg, addremove=true)` - runs various tests on the package `pkg`, adding it first and removing it afterwards by default.
 Will return a dictionary of test results.
 * `featuresToJSON(pkg_name, features)` - return test results as a JSON string, given the dictionary produced by `evalPkg`.

-These functions are used by the following set of scripts:

-* `genresults.jl` generates a JSON file for every package.
-Expects two command line arguments: number of packages to test (-1 for all) and a string, either J, H, or JH (J=JSON, H=HTML).
+* `testAllPkgs(limit=Inf)` generates a JSON file for every package.

-* `runandlog.sh` runs the package evaluator in a seperate .julia, logs results, and then submits them all to status.julialang.org using...
+Also, in `extra`, `runandlog.sh` runs the package evaluator in a seperate .julia, logs results, and then submits them all to status.julialang.org using`postresults.jl`
-* `postresults.jl`